Fulfilling Potential Workshop series

 8. Potty Training Like a Pro

-In this class, participants will learn to potty train like a pro!
+In this class, participants will learn to conduct potty training like a pro!
 Readiness signs for toilet training are covered, and participants are guided through a realistic training process which is based on clinical expertise and established science.
 Also included are practical tips and discussions of signs of readiness and common barriers during toilet training are also a part of this interactive workshop.

-- To register or for more information, please email April Plett, Administrative Assistant at firstname.lastname@example.org.
+- For more information, please email April Plett, Administrative Assistant at firstname.lastname@example.org.